 If you’re tired of your skip trowel drywall texture and are looking for a way to remove it, there are a few different methods you can try.

-- One option is to simply sand the texture down until it’s smooth.
-This can be a bit of a labor-intensive process, but it will ultimately give you the results you’re looking for.
+One option is to simply sand the texture down until it’s smooth.
+This can be a bit of a labor-intensive process, and make a mess that you wouldn’t believe.
+You’ll have plenty of clean-up, but it will, in fact, remove your wall texture.

 What’s the Difference Between Skip Trowel Texture and Knockdown Texture?